-The Arctic Front Advance™ Cryoballoon is the leading cryoballoon approved in the U.S. to treat drug refractory, recurrent, symptomatic, paroxysmal and persistent atrial fibrillation (episode duration less than 6 months).
+The Arctic Front family of cryoballoons are approved in the United States to treat drug refractory, recurrent, symptomatic, paroxysmal and persistent atrial fibrillation (episode duration less than 6 months).
 The catheters have a proven safety and efficacy profile in treating AF.2Product Details

 The Achieve™ and Achieve Advance™ Mapping Catheters are intra-cardiac electrophysiology diagnostic catheters designed for use with the Arctic Front family of cardiac cryoablation catheters, the FlexCath™ Advance Steerable Sheath, and the CryoConsole™.Product Details